Blog > Articles > New product development

 What is the new product development process?

-Any good New Product Development process is about much more than just creating a physical or digital product.
-It includes everything from generating ideas and crafting messaging to marketing strategy and post-launch analysis.
+Any good new product development process is about much more than just creating a physical or digital product.
+It includes:

 The journey from market opportunity to in-market product involves multiple stages that are meant to transform your initial concept to meet market needs.

 Following the NPD process doesn’t mean you’ll launch exactly what you first envisioned.
-Maybe surprisingly, but that isn’t exactly the point of the process.
-Through screening, testing, and prototyping, your product is meant to evolve to better fit market demands and customer preferences.
+That isn’t the point.
+Through screening, testing and prototyping, your product evolves to better match market demands and customer preferences.

-That’s what many brands overlook in NPD: testing both the market and the marketing, not just the product.
-Because even when concept testing shows people love (the idea of) your product, they won’t buy it if your promotion misses the mark, or if they don’t actually need it.
+Many brands overlook in this: testing both the market and the marketing, not just the product.
+Even if concept testing shows people like the idea they will not buy it if the promotion misses the mark or if they do not actually need it.

 What are the 8 stages of product development?

-Here’s each stage of the new product development process, with some ideas on how to make the most of it:
+Here’s each stage of the new product development process, with some ideas on how to make the most of it.
+Here are the 8 stages of NPD summarized:

 It all starts with an idea.
 Good or bad.
 When looking to expand your product line or address a market gap, you need creative concepts.
 Here are four techniques to get those ideas flowing: